puikchan/udacity.data_visualization/README.md

 ## Udacity Data Visualization Final Project

-### (please review with Chrome, for some reason Firefox do not display the full chart, or the title and legend can be misaligned)
+### (please review with Chrome, for some reason Firefox do not display the full chart, the title and legend can be misaligned as well)

 ### Titanic Passenger Survival Rate Data Visualization